 #6 – Confidentiality

 So far, we’ve discussed the technical benefits of shutting down your computer every day; but what about other benefits?
-As a lawyer or conveyancer, it’s important to protect the confidentiality of your client records and when you leave your computer running overnight or when you’re leaving for the day, there’s always a risk that someone can access those files.
+As a legal professional, it’s important to protect the confidentiality of your client matters and when you leave your computer running overnight or when you’re leaving for the day, there’s always a risk that someone can access those files.
 Confidentiality breaches are especially possible if you walk away from the computer without at least locking your screen with a strong password.

 #7 – Schedule Your Shutdown